Clones from comonoids: Cocommutative comonoids and Cartesian categories

-Furthermore, $ \sigma $ is the unique braiding on \(\C\) with this property. \end{corollary} \begin{proof} The naturality of the morphisms \(\sigma_{X,Y} \) in $X$ and $Y$ is shown analogously to the naturality of $ \Delta _Z$ in $Z$ in Theorem~\ref{thm:cartmon_nattrans}.
-Using the universal property it is straightforward to verify that \(\sigma\) satisfies the axioms of a symmetry.
+is the unique braiding on \(\C\), and is a symmetry. \end{proposition} \begin{proof} The morphisms \(\sigma_{X,Y} \) are defined using the composition and tensor products of natural transformations.
+They are therefore natural in $X$ and $Y$.
+Using the universal property, it is straightforward to verify that \(\sigma\) is a symmetry.